symfony-cmf/symfony-cmf-docs/bundles/menu/voters.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This voter is similar in concept to the
-:ref:`bundles_menu_voters_request_identity_voter` but instead of comparing
+:ref:`bundles_menu_voters_request_identity_voter`, but instead of comparing
 request content with the menu item content, it compares the *parent* of the
 request content with the menu item content.
+This voter can not be configured
+but you instead need to configure custom services with it.

 Imagine you are creating a blogging platform.
 Each blog is represented by a
 document in the PHPCR-ODM tree.
 The posts of the blog are the children of this